-95 Harrington, et al, 2001; Fallahi, 2012; Perin, 2013; Sparks, et al, 2014 pedagogical differences that leave most high school graduates unprepared for the writing demands and expectations they encounter in college.
+95 Harrington, et al, 2001; Fallahi, 2012; Perin, 2013; Sparks, et al, 2014 college.
 The theory of writing operative within an educational community shapes not only teachers' strategies for instruction, but also students' understanding of what writing is and is for.
 The disparity between the theories of writing at work in secondary versus college instruction contributes to students' difficulties in producing the kind of academic writing required for success in college.

-96 Council of Writing Program Administrators, et al, 2011; Harrington, et al. 2001.
+96 Council of Writing Program Administrators, et al, 2011; Harrington, et al, 2001.